 Kibo Hut is located in the “Saddle,” which refers to the area located between the peaks of Mawenzi and Kibo in an alpine desert.
 There is no water at this camp, but hikers can buy mineral water and soft drinks at the camp office.
 An early dinner will be served so hikers can rest before attempting the summit the same night.
 Your guide will brief you in detail on how to prepare for summit night.
 Get to sleep by 19:00!

 Your guide will wake you up around 23:30 for tea and biscuits.
 You will then begin your summit attempt.
 The trail is rocky up to Hans Meyer Cave (5150m).
 You continue your ascent to Gillman’s point (5681m).
-Reaching this section is an impressive achievement as the trail is steep, rocky, and at high altitude.
+Reaching this section is an impressive achievement as the trail is steep, rocky, and at high altitudes.
 Gillman’s is located on the crater rim.
-From this point, you will usually experience a snow covered trail until you reach the summit, Uhuru Peak (5895m).
+From this point, you will usually experience a snow-covered trail until you reach the summit, Uhuru Peak (5895m).
 Reaching the summit of Mt.
 Kilimanjaro is a lifetime accomplishment!
 You will be able to spend a short time on the summit taking photographs and drinking tea before the descent to Barafu begins.
 The hike down to Kibo Hut takes about 3 hours.

 At Kibo Hut, you will rest and enjoy a hot lunch in the sun.
 After eating, you will continue descending down to Horombo Hut (3720m).
-You will have a dinner, wash, and rest soundly at the hut after a strenuous day.
+You will have dinner, wash, and rest soundly at the hut after a strenuous day.

 Summit attempt of Marangu Route 6 Days